fragkotseni/Raspberry-Pi-Portfolio/README.md

 Speaker: A small audio output device used to produce sounds or play audio signals in projects.

-2 x 20 Pin Connector: A connector likely used to interface other components or GPIO pins with the Raspberry Pi, making it easier to connect various peripherals.
+GPIO PIN: A connector likely used to interface other components or GPIO pins with the Raspberry Pi, making it easier to connect various peripherals.

 Lego Color Sensor: A sensor that detects the color of an object, often used in robotics for tasks like line following or object sorting.